How to Make Darling Bottle Brush Tree Christmas Decorations

 How to Make Vintage Style Bottle Brush Tree Decorations

-Step 1: Using a toothpick, dab a tiny spot of glue onto the end of the thread and press it down to glue it in place.
+Step 1: Using a toothpick, dab a tiny spot of glue onto the end of the thread and press it down to hold it in place.

-Step 3: Wrap a piece of color coordinating ribbon around the spool and use hot glue to hold it in place.
+Step 3: Cut a piece of color coordinating ribbon to wrap around the spool (with thread or paper) and use hot glue to hold it in place.

-Step 4: Using hot glue, attach a button or other embellishment to the front of the spool.
+Step 4: Attach a button or other embellishment to the front of the spool with hot glue.

 Step 5: Sand the bottom of a bottle brush tree.